 Until the beginning of 20th century, Bhutan was ruled by the dual system of administration known as "chhosi" system.
-The chhosi system was initiated by Zhabdrung Ngawang Namgyal in 1651, where the highest political head of the country was called as the “Druk Desi”, and the religious head was the “je-khenpo”.
-The “je-khenpo” is equivalent to pope in Bhutan.
+The chhosi system was initiated by Zhabdrung Ngawang Namgyal in 1651, where the highest political head of the country was called as the “Druk Desi”, and the religious head was the “Je-Khenpo”.
+The Je-Khenpo is equivalent to the pope in Bhutan.

 Bhutan was still ruled over by the Druk Desi until the first king of Bhutan was crowned in 1907.
-After the monarchy was established in 1907 , Bhutan became an absolute monarchy.
-Since then the Wangchuk dynasty has been ruling over the country.
-The Wangchuk dynasty steered the country firmly towards economic self-reliance, cultural promotion, regionally balanced development, environment preservation, and good governance.
-In 2005 , Bhutan became a constitutional monarchy after drafting its first constitution.
+After the monarchy was established in 1907, Bhutan became an absolute monarchy.
+Since then the Wangchuk dynasty has been ruling the country.
+The Wangchuck dynasty steered the country firmly towards economic self-reliance, cultural promotion, regionally balanced development, environmental preservation, and good governance.
+In 2005, Bhutan became a constitutional monarchy after drafting its first constitution.
 The change in the political system was once again altered in 2008, when the then king, Jigme Singye Wangchuk transferred the power in the hands of the people introducing democracy in the kingdom.
-Two political parties contended for the first general elections in Bhutan namely People’s Democratic Party and the peace party of Bhutan (Druk phuentsum tshogpa).
-The first democratically elected prime minister of Bhutan was Jigme Y Thinley.
+Two political parties contended for the first general elections in Bhutan namely People’s Democratic Party and the peace party of Bhutan (Druk Phuentsum Tshogpa).

-The Royal Advisory Council was formed in 1965.
+In 1965, the Royal Advisory Council was established.
 It consists of nine members, six representing the people, two from clergy and one nominee of the King.
-The main functions of this body are to make its advice available to the King on all matters of national importance, the welfare of the people and the national interest of the Kingdom, to develop friendly and harmonious relations between the government and the people and to ensure that the laws and resolutions passed by the National assembly are faithfully implemented by the government and people.
+The main functions of this body are to make King aware with council on every matters important to the country such as, the well-being of the people and the interest of the Kingdom, to develop friendly and harmonious relations between the government and the people and to ensure that the laws and resolutions passed by the National assembly are faithfully implemented by the government and people.
 Judiciary; All the laws are codified.
 Minor offenses are judged by the village headmen.
-Above them, the District Court have both original and appellate jurisdiction.
+Above them, the District Court has both original and appellate jurisdiction.
 Next higher court is the High Court in Thimphu.
 The final appeal is made to the King who then delegates the Royal Advisory Council to investigate and ensure that the courts have dispensed justice in keeping with the laws of the country.
 The king has the supreme authority to alter any decisions and is the ultimate justice giver.

-Council of Ministers and Central Secretariat In 1968, Bhutan took a major step in the direction of a modernized administrative system , when the National Assembly, at the request of the King, approved the formation of a Council of Ministers.
-The Ministers are responsible to the Cabinet which is an important decision making body, second only in importance to the National Assembly.
+Council of Ministers and Central Secretariat In 1968, Bhutan took a major step in the direction of a modernized administrative system, when the National Assembly, at the request of the King, approved the formation of a Council of Ministers.
+The Ministers are responsible to the Cabinet which is an important decision-making body, second only in importance to the National Assembly.
 The Cabinet is presided over by the King and consists of Ministers, Deputy Ministers, and all Royal Advisory Councilors.
-Today the council of ministers are the ministers of the ruling party, PDP.
+Today the council of ministers is the ruling party, PDP – People’s Democratic Party.

 The type of forest found in Bhutan are Upland Hardwood Forest ,Lowland Hardwood Forest, and Tropical Lowland which are a collection...Read More